-- Experimental Arm A: LY2835219 150 mg orally every 12 hours plus either anastrozole 1 mg or letrozole 2.5 mg orally every 24 hours on Days 1 to 28 of a 28-day cycle - Control (Placebo) Arm B: Placebo orally every 12 hours plus either anastrozole mg or letrozole 2.5 mg orally every 24 hours on Days 1 to 28 of a 28-day cycle.
+- Experimental Arm A: LY2835219 150 mg orally every 12 hours plus either anastrozole 1 mg or letrozole 2.5 mg orally every 24 hours on Days 1 to 28 of a 28-daycycle. - □ Control (Placebo) Arm B: Placebo orally every 12 hours plus either anastrozole 1 mg or letrozole 2.5 mg orally every 24 hours on Days 1 to 28 of a 28-day cycle.

 Blinded study drug is defined as LY2835219 or placebo.
-Study treatment is druned as blinded study drug and/or NSAI.
+Study treatment is defined as blinded study drug and/or NSAI.

-The specific NSAI (anastrozole or letrozole) administered to patients is do rmined by the investigator.
-Patients should remain on the same NSAI throughout according exceptional cases, in the absence of evidence of PD, the investigator may discuss the ge in NSAI with the Lilly CRP.
-NSAI is a co-administered standard-of-care treath and the investigator should refer to the NSAI label (that is, Patient Information Leafle Package Insert, or Summary of Product Characteristics).
-Table JPBM.9.1 shows the treatment regularity
+The specific NSAI (anastrozole or letrozole) administered to patients is determined by the investigator.
+Patients should remain on the same NSAI throughout the study.
+In exceptional cases, in the absence of evidence of PD, the investigator may discuss a change in NSAI with the Lilly CRP.
+NSAI is a co-administered standard-of-care treatment.
+The investigator should refer to the NSAI label (that is, Patient Information Leaflet, Package Insert, or Summary of Product Characteristics).
+Table JPBM.9.1 shows the treatment regimens.